auth0/docs/articles/deprecations/index.md

 #### Deprecations

-We are actively migrating customers to new behaviors for all **Deprecations** with an **End Of Life Date**.
+We are actively migrating customers to new behaviors for all **Deprecations** listed below.
 Please review these carefully to ensure you've taken any necesarry steps to avoid any service disruptions.

 <table class="table">
   <thead>